KaichengChen/kaichengchen.github.io/_pages/about.md

 Hi, I'm a PhD candidate in Economics at Michigan State University.

-I like national parks and board games.

 My research interests are econometric theory and applied econometrics, with a focus on but not limited to robust inference for panel models, high dimensional models, unobserved heterogeneity, discrete choice, and endogeneity issues.

+I also like national parks and board games.

 Please contact me at `chenka19@msu.edu` for anything!